QubeSec/QubeSec/README.md

 ## Overview

 QubeSec leverages [liboqs](https://github.com/open-quantum-safe/liboqs) and [OpenSSL with oqs-provider](https://github.com/open-quantum-safe/oqs-provider) to integrate post-quantum cryptographic algorithms into Kubernetes.
 All cryptographic operations are automated through custom controllers that orchestrate the NIST-standardized quantum-safe algorithms (Kyber, Dilithium, etc.).
+For broader ecosystem context, see the [Open Quantum Safe project](https://openquantumsafe.org/) and the [Post-Quantum Cryptography Alliance](https://pqca.org/).

 ## Key Features